What is Defamation? Illinois’s Definition of Defamation

 Most states typically fall in the one to two year range for bringing defamation actions, however there are several states who have even more nuanced laws.
 For example, Arkansas and Rhode Island both impose a one-year statute of limitations to slander actions, while applying a three-year statute of limitations to libel suits.

-If you’re an Illinois resident or of any other U.S. state and have been subject to malicious and defamatory online attacks and accusations, the defamation lawyers of Minc Law want to fight for you.
+If you’re an Illinois resident or of any other U.S. state and have been subject to malicious and defamatory online attacks and accusations, the internet defamation lawyers of Minc Law want to fight for you.
 At Minc Law, we boast a nearly 100% online defamation takedown rate, and all for a flat, reasonable fee.

 It’s never too late to take back your reputation and identity.